Listen to this article

 However, the late 1800’s, while less wild than earlier in the century, was still a bit unruly.
 And thus it was in 1898, when the Associations gathered in January in Denver.

 It was due to be quite the affair, and indeed it was, until the last day.
 The final day celebrated the end of the convention with an absolutely huge barbecue of all types of meat, (even opossum).
 The Herald Democrat even lists the meat offered.
-1 A “hitch in the get-along” was that Zang’s Brewery had already begun serving its product before the grilling was done.
+1 A “hitch in the get-along” was daily journal-1898that Zang’s Brewery had already begun serving its product before the grilling was done.
 What transpired, was a reckless rush for the vittles.
 The Daily Journal 2in Telluride aptly described it as a “riot.”

 The rowdy incident led to the stock shows being held elsewhere (mainly Chicago) for the next few years.
 However, in 1906, while Robert Speer was mayor of Denver, the convention once again was held in Denver.
-The Park County Bulletin3 and Yuma Pioneer4 both reported on the tremendous success of the gathering.
+The Park County Bulletin3 and Yuma Pioneer4 both reported on the tremendous success of the gathering. park county bulletin-1906 yuma pioneer - 1906

 It was determined at the event, due to Denver’s central railroad location heading west being more convenient than Chicago, St. Louis or Omaha, that the convention would remain in Denver for the foreseeable future5.